YK Research

 Marcus

-- Flash crash probability: ~25-30%.
-Plausible if Hormuz closes or war escalates sharply
+• Flash crash probability: ~25-30%.
+Requires Hormuz closure or sharp escalation

-- Time is the key variable.
+• Duration is everything.
 TSMC and Samsung have months of helium stockpiled.
 War ends by May?
-Chip supply barely feels it
+Chip supply barely blinks

-- YK's “priced in” read: half right.
-NVDA only down 6% means the market expects containment.
-But oil at $97 and VIX at 27 say tail risk is NOT fully priced
+• YK's “priced in” read: half right.
+NVDA only down 6% = market expects containment.
+But oil at $97 and VIX at 27 say the tail isn't priced

-- The asymmetry is obvious.
-A 20% crash to $145 on supply fear.
-AI demand stays intact.
-That's a generational entry
+• The asymmetry is the trade.
+20% crash to $145 on supply fear while AI demand stays intact = you buy that all day

 Verdict & Playbook

-- Helium and bromine supply risk is real.
-Not priced into NVDA.
-TSM down 12% vs NVDA down 6%.
-The market hasn't connected NVIDIA's fab dependency
+• Helium and bromine supply risk is real and not in NVDA's price.
+TSM down 12% vs NVDA down 6%, market hasn't connected NVIDIA's fab dependency yet

-- Oil at $97 is the real danger.
-It attacks AI buildout economics directly.
-Jensen's $1T pipeline assumes cheap energy
+• Oil at $97 is the real threat.
+It hits AI buildout economics directly.
+The $1T pipeline was underwritten by cheap power

-- The bull case is stronger.
-AI demand is not cyclical.
-It's a platform shift.
-Any crash is a buying opportunity on a 1-2 year view
+• The bull case is structurally stronger.
+AI demand isn't cyclical, it's a platform shift.
+Any crash is a buying opportunity on a 1-2 year horizon

-- NVDA is fabless.
-That's partial insurance.
-TSMC stockpiles helium from multiple sources.
-NVDA only gets hurt if TSMC can't make chips
+• Fabless = partial insurance.
+TSMC sources helium from multiple countries.
+NVDA only bleeds if TSMC physically can't fab

 Monitoring Checklist